A Letter of Administration is an essential legal document in Singapore, granted when a person dies intestate (without a will).

 The application process to become an estate administrator can be complicated.
 You’ll need to secure the correct forms and submit the proper documents accordingly.

-If you’re still unsure about how to apply for the grant, you may reach out to any of our Singapore lawyers here at Tembusu Law.
+If you’re still unsure how to apply for the grant, you may contact any of our Singapore lawyers here at Tembusu Law.
 If you require guidance on estate administration, the expertise of a divorce lawyer in Singapore, or the support of a criminal lawyer in Singapore, We offer a free 30-minute consultation to help discuss the details of your case.

 Frequently Asked Questions About Letters Of Administration In Singapore